 When I was a little kid, I believe everything people said.
 Like CPU is the computer’s cabinet, cell phones cause brain cancer, Mac doesn’t get the virus and what not.

-But as I grew up and connected more to the tech world, I realised how many of them were a myth.
+But as I grew up and connected more to the tech world, I realized how many of them were a myth.

 Recently I posted a video – Top 10 myth in technology.
 While doing my research, I came across some popular myth and some not so popular one.

 1. WWW and the internet are the same

 This is a common misconception that has been around decades.
 The Internet is more than 50-year-old while www or the web for short came into existence in the early ’90s.

 When we use the word ‘internet’, we talk about everything on the ‘network of networks’.
 For instance, when you send an email, make video calls with Skype or watch a YouTube video, you are using the internet.
 Whereas you use the web when you browse the website on your browser.